Marshal-AM/pocu/README.md

 Machine learning models are black boxes.
 When a bank deploys a fraud detector, a hospital screens for heart disease, or a telco predicts churn, stakeholders ask: *Where did this model come from?
 Who trained it?
 On what data?
 Can we prove it wasn't tampered with?*

 Traditional ML pipelines offer logs at best.
-POCU offers **ledger-grade provenance**: every training batch emits HCS audit messages; final weights are hashed and committed on-chain; the deliverable is an HTS NFT whose metadata points to immutable proof.
+POCU offers **ledger-grade provenance**: every training batch emits HCS audit messages; final weights are hashed and committed on-chain; the deliverable is an ACTUAL ML Model trained on-chain with an HTS NFT whose metadata points to immutable proof.

 ### The Access Gap